williamrogersdev/clangtogcc/README.md

 g++ --version<br>

-If you have no made any changes it is most likely the clang version of C++
+If you have no made any changes it is most likely the clang version of g++
   </p>